 ABSTRACT

-Antibiotic use SARS-CoV-2 patients in the COVID-19 pandemic exceeded the incidence of bacterial co-infections and secondary infections, suggesting inappropriate and excessive prescribing.
+Antibiotic use in SARS-CoV-2 patients in the COVID-19 pandemic exceeded the incidence of bacterial co-infections and secondary infections, suggesting inappropriate and excessive prescribing.
 Even in settings with established antimicrobial stewardship programmes, there were weaknesses exposed regarding appropriate antibiotic use in the context of the pandemic.
 Moreover, antimicrobial resistance (AMR) surveillance and antimicrobial stewardship (AMS) have been deprioritised with diversion of health system resources to the pandemic response.
 This experience highlights deficiencies in AMR containment and mitigation strategies that require urgent attention from clinical and scientific communities.
 These include the need to implement diagnostic stewardship to assess the global incidence of co-infections and secondary infections in COVID-19 patients including those by multi-drug resistant pathogens, identify patients most likely to benefit from antibiotic treatment, and, identify when antibiotics can be safely withheld, de-escalated or discontinued.
 Long-term global surveillance of clinical and societal antibiotic use and resistance trends is required to prepare for subsequent changes in AMR epidemiology, while ensuring uninterrupted supply chains and preventing drug shortages and stock outs.
 These interventions present implementation challenges in resource-constrained settings, making a case for implementation research on AMR.
 Knowledge and support for these practices will come from internationally coordinated, targeted research on AMR, supporting the preparation for future challenges from emerging AMR in the context of the current COVID-19 pandemic or future pandemics.

 Keywords: Antimicrobial resistance, COVID-19, stewardship, surveillance, public health.